Jayesh-Devadiga/HN-posts/README.md

 To set up this application open your terminal and run the following command.
 ```
-npm install && npm run build
+npm install
 npm start

 ```
-The above command will install all the necessary packages and also build the appliation.
+The above command will install all the necessary packages and run the appliation.

 ## Live Demo
 https://hacker-news-posts.herokuapp.com/